 ECCH will be in contact to arrange your appointment.
 If you have not heard from them by the end of your first week following your discharge, please contact ECCH directly on 01493 809977.

 The location of your appointment will be where it is most convenient for yourself.
-Please refer to the table below for possible locations.
+Please refer to the table on the following page for possible locations.